citp/privacy-policy-historical/m/mi/mil/mileiq.com.md

   * Link or combine with information we get from others to help understand your needs and provide you with better service;

-  * Carry out any other purpose for which the information was collected; and
+  * Carry out any other purpose for which the information was collected;

-  * Improve the performance of our mileage tracking algorithms.
+  * Improve the performance of our mileage tracking algorithms; and

   * Determine from location information when you are driving and where and when you are driving to and from.

-Mobile Data Labs is based in the United States and the information we collect is governed by U.S. law.
+Mobile Data Labs is based in the United States, and the information we collect is governed by U.S. law.
 By accessing or using MileIQ or otherwise providing information to us, you consent to the processing and transfer of information in and to the U.S. and other countries.
-Location information is stored in our secure, proprietary databases.

 **SHARING INFORMATION**

 We may share information about you as follows or as otherwise described in this Privacy Policy:

   * With vendors, consultants and other service providers who need access to such information to carry out work on our behalf;

   * In response to a request for information if we believe disclosure is in accordance with any applicable law, regulation or legal process, or as otherwise required by any applicable law, rule or regulation;

   * If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property and safety of Mobile Data Labs or others;

-  * In connection with, or during negotiations of, any merger, sale of Mobile Data Labs' assets, financing or acquisition of all or a portion of our business to another company;
+  * In connection with, or during negotiations of, any merger, sale of Mobile Data Labs' assets, financing or acquisition of all or a portion of our business to another company; and

-  * With your consent or at your direction, including if we notify you through MileIQ that the information you provide will be shared in a particular manner and you provide such information; and
+  * With your consent or at your direction, including if we notify you through MileIQ that the information you provide will be shared in a particular manner and you provide such information.

 We may also share aggregated or anonymized information that does not directly identify you.

+**ANALYTICS SERVICES**

+We may allow others to provide analytics services in connection with MileIQ.
+These entities may use cookies, web beacons and other technologies to collect information about your use of MileIQ and other websites, including your IP address, web browser, pages viewed, time spent on pages, links clicked and conversion information.
+We and others may use this information to, among other things, analyze and track data, determine the popularity of certain content, personalize the user experience, and better understand your activity.

 **SECURITY**